Half a dozen motorcyclists died on Bay of Plenty roads last year, making it one of the region's deadliest in the past decade.

 Brittany Morrow, who needed skin grafts over 50 per cent of her body after a crash, will speak about how motorcycle gear saves lives.

-United States motorcycle safety expert Bret Tkacs will talk about braking skills, and Dr Hamish Mackie will present attitudes and behaviours when riding.
+United States motorcycle safety expert Bret Tkacs will talk about braking skills.

 6pm: Light refreshments